Rachel B. Mast

 WHAT DOES THE HANCOCK COUNTY STATE'S ATTORNEY'S OFFICE DO?

-The Hancock County State's Attorney's Office serves the citizens of Hancock County, Illinois, which number approximately 20,000.
+The Hancock County State's Attorney's Office serves the citizens of Hancock County, Illinois, which number approximately 19,000.
 The City of Carthage, with its beautiful courthouse in the middle of the square, is the county seat.
-The state's attorney's office is comprised of the state's attorney, an assistant state's attorney, a victim-witness coordinator, and an office manager.
-The office prosecutes approximately 150 felony, 250 misdemeanor, and 2,500 traffic cases each year.
-The office has a wide range of duties and responsibilities which include: prosecuting felony, misdemeanor, and traffic cases; prosecuting juvenile cases; overseeing the bad check restitution program; providing victim-witness services; providing legal guidance to the county board, and elected and appointed county officials.
+The state's attorney's office is comprised of the state's attorney, an assistant state's attorney, a victim-witness coordinator, an administrative assistant, and an office manager.
+The office prosecutes approximately 200 felony, 150 misdemeanor, and 2,000 traffic cases each year.
+The office has a wide range of duties and responsibilities which include: prosecuting felony, misdemeanor, and traffic cases; prosecuting juvenile cases; providing victim-witness services; providing legal guidance to the county board, and elected and appointed county officials.

 WHAT DOES THE HANCOCK COUNTY STATE'S ATTORNEY'S OFFICE NOT DO?